New babies and young children: support in Queensland

 The Queensland Government provides free health services, parenting information and support for families of children aged 0-12 years through drop-in services and clinics.
 There’s also a Child Health Line staffed by child and family health nurses.
 Phone 1343 2584 (13 HEALTH), 7 days, 24 hours.

 This is a residential centre that helps parents build practical skills and confidence.
 Families of children aged 0-3 years can be referred to the Centre, which is at the Prince Charles Hospital in Chermside, Brisbane.
 To find out more, phone the Centre on (07) 3139 6500.

 This is a confidential telephone counselling service offering free professional counselling and support for parents and carers.
-Phone Parentline on 1300 301 300, 7 days a week, 8 am-10 pm.
+Phone Parentline on 1300 301 300, 7 days, 8 am-10 pm.

 - Home-based care – this is when a friend, relative, babysitter or nanny cares for your child in your own home.

 - Centre-based care – this includes long day care, occasional care, preschools and kindergartens.

 - Family day care – this is when an approved educator cares for your child in the educator’s home.